security-companion/security-awareness-training/security-awareness-training-en.md

 - Before clicking a link from email, chat app, SMS etc. always check the following:
   - Did I expect this link?
     - Link from a parcel delivery service although no parcel is expected
-    - Link from a bank where there is no account at all
+    - Link from a bank but I have no account from this bank

 ---